UK Dynamics 365 & PowerApps partner

 This shows all email messages with attachments over 100kb (approx.)

-You can use search criteria to help find emails which are safe to delete:
+You can add search criteria to help find emails which are safe to delete:

 • By date